 In 2018 and 2019, there was considerable public and stakeholder engagement about electric vehicles and e-bikes in Saanich and the Greater Victoria region, including:

 - Engagement on electric vehicles and e-bikes as part of the Capital Region EV and E-Bike Infrastructure Planning Project;

 - Plugging the Gaps Event: a conversation about EV charging for people who live in condos and apartment buildings;

 - Engagement with the development industry and other stakeholders as part of developing EV charging infrastructure requirements for new developments in Saanich; and

 - Three phases of engagement between May 2018 and September 2019 as part of updating Saanich’s Climate Plan.

-In Phase 2 of developing the Electric Mobility Strategy, Saanich staff reviewed previous engagement findings, conducted research on best practices and the experiences of leading jurisdictions, and analyzed relevant data.
-Through this research and analysis, staff identified several proposed actions that the District of Saanich might take to support electric mobility in Saanich.
+In developing the Electric Mobility Strategy, Saanich staff reviewed the previous engagement findings described above, conducted research on best practices and the experiences of leading jurisdictions, and analyzed relevant data.
+Through this research and analysis, staff identified proposed actions that the District of Saanich might take to support electric mobility in Saanich.